auremoser/mozsci/log/worklog.md

 * worked on fellows' schedule
 * stats on study groups for steph
 * followup on Montreal meetup, contacts for the Notman House
+* rescheduled meeting with Zannah
+* reaffirmed schedule for fellows' workweek with Vanessa